 Although marketing has been around for decades as a stand-alone science, you still have some mountains to move.

-For example, some CEOs expect budget – or even wholly free audits – from their marketing agencies.
+For example, some CEOs expect a budget – or even wholly free audits – from their marketing agencies.

 In our previous article on how to sell SEO audit services to SaaS companies, we discussed the importance of positioning your audit services as premium.